 Your name:

 Pupil's name (if relevant):

+Tupii s hame (ii relevant).

 Your relationship to the pupil (if relevant):

 Address:

+Postcode:

-Postcode: Day time telephone number: Evening telephone number:
+Day time telephone number: Evening telephone number:

 Please give details of your complaint.

 What action, if any, have you already taken to try and resolve your complaint.
 (Who did you speak to and what was the response)?

 What actions do you feel might resolve the problem at this stage?

+The stage is a few test in grant section at all stage.

 Are you attaching any paperwork?
 If so, please give details.

-The year amounting early perfect to the control of the determinent

 Signature:

 Date:

-Date.

 Official use

 Date acknowledgement sent:

+D h a.

 By who:

-by who.

 Complaint referred to:

-Complaint referred to:
+Complaint referred to.

 Date: